5 Destinations Where $50/Day Feels Like $200

 How to Find Your Own Budget-Luxury Destination

-The pattern across all five destinations is consistent: strong local currency relative to USD, a well-developed tourism infrastructure that hasn't yet hit mass-market pricing, and a culture that values food and hospitality.
+The pattern across all five: strong local currency relative to USD, tourism infrastructure that hasn't hit mass-market pricing, and a culture that values food and hospitality over extracting maximum revenue from tourists.